vercel/next.js/docs/basic-features/data-fetching/getStaticPaths.md

 ## When should I use `getStaticPaths`?

-You should use `getStaticPaths` if you’re statically pre-rendering pages that use dynamic routes.
+You should use `getStaticPaths` if you’re statically pre-rendering pages that use dynamic routes and:

+- The data comes from a headless CMS
+- The data comes from a database
+- The data comes from the filesystem
+- The data can be publicly cached (not user-specific)
+- The page must be pre-rendered (for SEO) and be very fast — `getStaticProps` generates `HTML` and `JSON` files, both of which can be cached by a CDN for performance

 ## TypeScript: Use `GetStaticPaths`